-The fiscal year 2018 annual total compensation of our CEO was \$28,397,528 and the annual total compensation of our median compensated employee was \$142,192, based on the methodology presented in the Summary Compensation Table.
-This resulted in a ratio of 200.
-For purposes of identifying the median employee, we took into account salary paid, target cash incentive bonus and grant date fair market value of RSUs granted during the year for our employees, excluding Mr. Narayen, as of November 30, 2018.
+The fiscal year 2020 annual total compensation of our CEO was \$45,889,954 and the annual total compensation of our median compensated employee was \$153,916, based on the methodology presented in the Summary Compensation Table.
+This resulted in a ratio of 298 to 1.
+For purposes of identifying the median employee, we took into account target annual base salary, target cash incentive bonus, and grant date accounting value of ongoing RSU and performance share awards granted to our employees, excluding Mr. Narayen, as of November 27, 2020.
 We annualized this compensation for employees who did not work the entire year.